CAREERS

 Careers support is available through the school Careers Lead, Vix Padgett.
 E: vix@foundry.wokingham.sch.uk.
 T: 0118 334 1510.

-Please click here for the Foundry College Careers Plan.
+Please click here if you would like to see the full Foundry College Careers Plan.

 Full details of Foundry Colleges approach to careers can be found in our Teaching & Learning Policy.